sailscastshq/docs.sailscasts.com/docs/slipway/helm.md

 Query tracing is diagnostic visibility, not permission to write.
 Project Helm still applies the production mutation classifier and write-arm flow before executing source.

+### Named scratchpads

+Use the tab strip above the editor to keep several investigations open without replacing the source already in Helm.
+Each scratchpad remembers its name, source, and selected result view.
+The ellipsis menu lets you rename, duplicate, reorder, close, or save the active scratchpad as a snippet.
+You can also double-click a tab to rename it and use <kbd>←</kbd> and <kbd>→</kbd> while a tab is focused to move between tabs.

+The breadcrumb identifies the app and environment for current-target tabs, so Helm does not repeat that context on every tab.
+A tab from another target displays its app and environment directly.
+Opening it navigates Helm to that target before the source can run.
+Slipway asks for confirmation first when the destination is production, so a scratchpad cannot silently change where an execution will happen.

+Scratchpad source and view preference are stored in the current browser and restored after reload.
+Returned values, console output, logs, and errors stay in memory only and are discarded on reload.
+A dot on a tab means its source has changed since its last successful whole-editor run or since it was saved as a snippet.

+Helm keeps at most 20 scratchpads in the browser.
+Use snippets for durable commands that need to be shared with a team or reused beyond the current browser.

 ### Durable history